Last Updated on July 24, 2022 by Mary Pressler

 - At 11 cents/kWh, this represents less than $5.

-Although you can save this cash by unplugging all devices that are not being used, the monetary reward is very small.
+Although you can save cash by unplugging all devices that are not being used, the monetary reward is very small.
 If you are willing to assume this task in spite of the low savings, consider using power strips to disconnect many devices at once.